DEzmond-gleATH/Chess-Game-Movement-Demo/README.md

 Top it off: once you checkmate the opponent's king, victory gets celebrated, and you can tap to dive right back in.

-Take a loot at my implementation and feedback is always appreciated
+Take a loot at my implementation and feedback is always appreciated.

 Thank you for checking out my game!